-The Office of Assessment and the University Assessment Council sponsor an annual assessment mini-grant competition for individuals, programs, or departments to develop or improve assessment practices related to course or program-level student learning outcomes assessment.
-Each year, ten or more grants of up to $1500 are awarded.
-The call for proposals for the 2015-2016 competition will be posted in March.
-Information about previous grant recipients is available here: 2014-2015 Mini Grant Projects.
+The Office of Assessment and the University Assessment Council sponsor an annual assessment mini-grant competition for individuals, programs, and departments to develop or improve assessment practices related to course or program-level student learning outcomes assessment.
+Each year, approximately ten grants of up to $1500 each are awarded.
+A call for proposals is posted mid-spring semester, each year.
+Information about previous grant recipients is available here: Past Assessment Mini-Grant Recipients.

-The University Assessment Council sponsors an annual Assessment Fair, which provides a forum for sharing and learning from the work of colleagues across campus about assessment research and best practices.
+The University Assessment Council sponsors an annual Assessment Fair, which provides a forum for faculty, staff, and students to share research findings and best practices related to assessment.